 Balmorhea State Park is a 46acre state park located on the San Solomon Springs in Reeves County, Texas, opened in 1968.
 The closest major town is Balmorhea, Texas.
 The park is open year round.FeaturesThe main feature of the park is the 1.75acre, 3.5e6USgal freshwater pool built around the springs.
 The spring has a constant flow of 22 to 28e6USgal a day so no chlorination is required.
 The water temperature ranges from 72to and up to deep.
 The pool is used for both swimming and scuba diving.
 Company 1856 of the Civilian Conservation Corps built the pool between 1936 and 1941.
 It was constructed as part of FDR's New Deal during the Great Depression as a way to open up jobs for people needing work.
 The Civilian Conservation Corps also built San Solomon Springs Courts, which rents rooms available for overnight stays.
 Camping and recreational vehicle sites are also available.The Balmorhea State Park Cienega Project recreated a desert wetland in the park.
-The cienega now serves as a habitat for endangered fish such as the Comanche Springs pupfish and Pecos gambusia as well as other aquatic life, birds and other animals.Plan your Balmorhea State Park visit and explore what else you can see and do in Toyahvale using our Toyahvale vacation generator.
+The cienega now serves as a habitat for endangered fish such as the Comanche Springs pupfish and Pecos gambusia as well as other aquatic life, birds and other animals.Using our custom trip planner, Toyahvale attractions like Balmorhea State Park can form part of a personalized travel itinerary.

 Unable to display map at this time.
 Please try again later.

 Balmorhea State Park Reviews

 We had planned to spend an afternoon at the "Oasis of West Texas" since it had good reviews and the spring fed pool looked like it would be good after the long drive from Carlsbad.
 Signs said "closed ... more »